 1. Do not forget your logo

 A logo is literally the company or an organization’s ID.
 For marketing, it is vital for customers and your target audience to recognize your brand.
+That’s the reason why logos are everywhere.
 If you want to be instantly recognizable and memorable, then do not forget your logo.
+If for some reasons that you are not able to, then check out number 2.

 2. Follow a color scheme